Skip to main content

 When someone comes to Crisis for help out of homelessness, they receive a warm welcome from a member of our Engagement and Assessment team.

 We talk through their situation and make sure that anyone who would benefit from services, support and advice elsewhere are signposted and referred.
 When we are best placed to help, we rapidly allocate a Lead Worker and they become a Crisis member.
-Abdul, former Crisis member shared:
+Massimo, former Crisis member shared:

 At our Skylight centres, Lead Workers work side by side with members to create unique plans that address their specific needs – from finding stable homes to accessing healthcare, gaining qualifications or securing employment.
-Abdul, former Crisis member shared:
+Massimo, former Crisis member shared:

 Crisis members can engage with our learning and skills programmes while working with their Lead Workers.
 Programmes include vocational training, technical qualifications and equipment to help someone find their way back into employment.